 How To Clean a Fiberglass Boat Deck

-It takes time and effort to ensure your deck’s cleanliness, but when you have the right cleaner and complete equipment, you can minimize your overall cleaning time.
+It takes time and effort to ensure your deck’s cleanliness, but when you have the right cleaner for boat deck and complete equipment, you can minimize your overall cleaning time.
 Let me show you how.

 - Using a cloth or rag, wipe away dirt or debris on your deck before washing it with water.